techmateTristan/inventory-control/design_specifications.md

 These specifications are derived from a spreadsheet that currently works as an inventory, with some additions

-> Data is like garbage - you'd better know what you're going to do with it before you collect it
+> Data is like garbage - you'd better know what you're
+> going to do with it before you collect it
+> - Anon

+## Iteratrive Design Schema

-## Item CLasses
+### Item CLasses

 - Stationery
 - Office furniture